andreped/DMDetect/README.md

 1. Created a virtual environent (not necessary, but smart to do)
 2. Installed all requirements
 3. Defined the project as below
 4. Placed the uncompressed data set in the data/ folder

 ...you should be all set.
-Given that you are using **Google Colab**, see example jupyter notebooks in notebooks/ for more information.
+Given that you are using **Google Colab**, see jupyter notebook examples in notebooks/ for more information.

 Simply train a CNN classifier running the train.py script:
 ```